dxe/adb/README.md

  * webpack.config.js: configuration file for webpack, which builds the js

-If you want to add a new page, you'll have to add it as an entry in webpack.js.config.

  * `make watch`: watch the frontend folder for changes and automatically build the file if anything changes.